 (For more information, see www.legalaid.vic.gov.au.)

-If a creditor is threatening a debtor with bankruptcy, the debtor should seek legal advice urgently, especially where there is a court judgment and where the debtor owns divisible property, such as a house (for a list of legal services, see Legal services that can help).
+If a creditor is threatening a debtor with bankruptcy, the debtor should seek legal advice urgently, especially where there is a court judgment and where the debtor owns divisible property (e.g. a house).

 For a list of free legal services, see Legal services that can help.